 Choosing an Amazon S3 Bucket for Your Access Logs

 When you enable logging for a distribution, you specify the Amazon S3 bucket that you want CloudFront to store log files in.
 If you're using Amazon S3 as your origin, we recommend that you do not use the same bucket for your log files; using a separate bucket simplifies maintenance.

 You can store the log files for multiple distributions in the same bucket.
 When you enable logging, you can specify an optional prefix for the file names, so you can keep track of which log files are associated with which distributions.

 If no users access your content during a given hour, you don't receive any log files for that hour.

 FULL_CONTROL permission.
-This account writes log files to the bucket.
+The awsdatafeeds account writes log files to the bucket.

-If you update the ACL for the bucket to remove permissions for the awsdatafeeds account, CloudFront updates the ACL again the next time the awsdatafeeds account needs to write a log file to your log bucket.
+If you update the ACL for the bucket to remove permissions for the awsdatafeeds account, CloudFront won't be able to save logs to the S3 bucket any longer.

 In addition to the ACL on the bucket, there's an ACL on each log file.
 The bucket owner has